In German we have this saying: “Fragen kostet nichts” which means that questions don’t cost anything.

 Possible problems could be that two people are doing the same thing, or one is doing something which prevents the other to finish their job.

-If you are confused on why some person is doing something, then ask instead of accusing him/her or calling him dumb.
+If you are confused about why some person is doing something, then ask instead of accusing him/her or calling him dumb.

-Usually there is a reason that the person is doing something, most of time it’s not because he/she is intentionally mean.
+Usually, there is a reason that the person is doing something, most of the time it’s not because he/she is intentionally mean.
 Most of the time it’s because the person doesn’t know any better.